Galisteo Basin Watershed

 s of land for wildlife, prehistoric, and public recreation purposes.

 Within the Basin is the Galisteo Basin Preserve (GBP), a large-scale, community stewardship initiative spearheaded by Commonweal Conservancy.
 Designed to permanently protect more than 10,000 acres of open space, wildlife habitat, and cultural resources in the Galisteo Basin, the Galisteo Basin Preserve is considered a “keystone property” in the region; inappropriate subdivision into widely distributed, large-lot “ranchettes” would irreparably compromise the region’s scenic, wildlife habitat, water, historic, cultural, and traditional economic values.
-SFCT now holds 13 conservation easements on 4,501 acres of the GBP and plans on receiving an additional 5,000 acres in the future.
+SFCT now holds 15 conservation easements on 5,871 acres of the GBP.